skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They recall that Noreeno said they would find Endo in one of the towns between the rivers.
 This means there are four towns where he may be found.
 Perhaps they can learn a bit more and then have a better idea of what they should do next.
-They review the map...
+They review the map…

 ![](images/map_mar_tesaro.gif)

-...and decide to head for the town marked "Dockhouse."
+…and decide to head for the town marked "Dockhouse."
 A little after midnight they have to ride over an arching bridge, taking them into central Mar Tesaro.